 However, In most languages other than English and German, the holiday's name is derived from Pesach, the Hebrew name of Passover, a Jewish holiday to which the Christian Easter is intimately linked, as the Gospel of John states that the last supper took place during a specific part of the Passover traditions.

 The dates when Easter is celebrated varies from year to year.
-Why is this different to another Christian holiday, such as Christmas day, which is always on Dec 25th?
+Why is this different from another Christian holiday, such as Christmas day, which is always on Dec 25th?

-As the centuries passed, this lack of clarity around the date meant there was no standard for the date of Easter.
-For example by the late Third Century, if you travelled around Europe, you could celebrate Easter several times in the space of a few week.
-In Alexandria, Easter was always April 25th; in Rome it was April 18th and in parts of Gaul, it was celebrated on March 21st.
+As the centuries passed, this lack of clarity around the date meant there was no standard date for Easter.
+For example by the late Third Century, if you travelled around Europe, you could celebrate Easter several times in the space of a few weeks.
+In Alexandria, Easter was always April 25th; in Rome, it was April 18th and in parts of Gaul, it was celebrated on March 21st.
 In fact, in parts of Celtic Britain, the crucifixion was commemorated on a Thursday instead of a Friday.

-The earliest date that Easter can be in March 22 and the latest is April 25.
+The earliest date that Easter can be is March 22nd and the latest is April 25th.

 Modern Easter celebrations revolve around eggs.
 They may be painted, rolled down hills or eaten if they are of the chocolate variety.
-The Christian tradition of eggs marking Easter is said to represent rebirth and resurrection - new life being born from the egg.
+The Christian tradition of an egg is an aid to represent rebirth and resurrection - new life being born from the egg.
 It's also been said that egg recalls the shape of the stone that rolled away on Easter Sunday form the tomb that held Jesus' body.

 Its adoption into the Christian traditions would have been quite seamless, as eggs are banned during the period of Lent preceding Easter - in fact in many households the last eggs before Easter would have been used to make Pancakes on Pancake Tuesday.